 You are also welcome to join our Japan Travel Planning Facebook Group and our new Japan Travel Planning Discord Server – they are great resources to enable you to ask questions about your upcoming trip to Japan!

 Disclaimer: This article contains affiliate links.
 If you book after clicking on one of these links then we may receive a small commission at no extra cost to you.

 Universal Studios Japan Tickets

 USJ tickets can be bought when you arrive at Universal Studios Japan.
 However, unless you love queuing, our pro tip is to buy your tickets online ahead of time.
 You can buy your tickets through the USJ booking site but it’s quicker and easier to buy them through a reputable online travel agency.

-Our preferred online ticket provider is Voyagin.
-Voyagin is an internet-based travel agency that helps travellers book a huge range of Japanese tours and activities online.
-They are owned by Rakuten which is a massive Japan based e-commerce and internet company.
-Voyagin is an official partner of Universal Studios Japan.
+Our preferred online ticket provider is Klook.
+Klook is an internet-based travel agency that helps travellers book a huge range of Japanese tours and activities online.
+Check out the below table to see the Entry Pass and Express Pass options available through Klook.[wptb id=2761]

 Universal Studios Japan Price